munch-group/slurm-jupyter/README.md

 ## Run slurm_jupyter

-Running slurm_jupyter is easy.
+Put `slurm_jupyter` somewhere in your PATH and it like any other Python script.
 It has a lot of options that you can see like this:

-    python slurm_jupyter --help
+    slurm_jupyter --help

 If your username on the cluster (eg. donald) is different from that on your local machine you need to supply the that: